 COVER STORY | May 16, 2016

-Since its launch, a specter has haunted Bernie Sanders’ run for the Democratic nomination.
-It’s not his age, though at 74 he would be the oldest president in American history.
-And it’s not that he’s an avowed socialist, the label that a mere eight years ago was used to smear Barack Obama as a sinister, alien threat to the American way of life.
-Rather, it has been the so-called superdelegates—the 712 Democratic Party insiders who are free to vote at the nominating convention for the candidate of their choosing.
+A specter has haunted Bernie Sanders’ run for the Democratic nomination. for the Democratic nomination.
+It’s not his age, though he would be the oldest president in American history.
+And it’s not that he’s an avowed socialist, the label that was used to smear Barack Obama as a sinister, alien threat to the American way of life.
+Rather, it has been the so-called superdelegates—the Democratic Party insiders who are free to vote at the nominating convention for the candidate of their choosing.

 By February 20, when only three states had held nominating contests, such reporting had conferred on the Clinton campaign an aura of insurmountability, leading some voters to question whether their votes truly mattered.
 Even as Sanders won a string of contests at the end of March to narrow Clinton’s lead, superdelegates in those states stubbornly clung to Clinton.
 Despite the second-biggest victory ever in a contested New Hampshire Democratic primary, Sanders was credited with the same number of total delegates as Clinton, thanks to superdelegates.